henloscape/docs/README.md

 - ### What is this ? ###

-  This will be my new place to hold all my projects, my old one is too messy lol
+  This will be my new place to hold all my projects, my personal git is way to messy.

 - ### Will this be maintained? ###